Asset management with an ESG mandate

 The returns of the four assets are characterized by the following variance-covariance matrix

 In Figure \ref{figure:csi_sharpe_portfolio}, we plot the ESG score and the M-SD ratio of the four assets (A, B, C, D), of the B-RE, B-RR portfolios and of the MVP.
-Asset A is characterized by high M-SD ratio and low ESG score, while asset D has low M-SD ratio and high ESG score.
-The four assets show a negative relationship between expected returns and ESG scores, this entails that the ESG mandate is binding for a positive over-performance target.
+Asset A is characterized by high M-SD ratio and low ESG score, while asset D shows low M-SD ratio and high ESG score.
+For these assets $E-\frac{A}{C}A_E=-1.92<0$, this entails that the ESG mandate is binding for a positive over-performance target.
+The four assets show a negative relationship between expected returns and ESG scores which is coherent with the discussions in Section \ref{FRO}.
 The B-RE benchmark is characterized by a higher M-SD ratio and a lower ESG score than the B-RR benchmark and the MVP.

-In Figures \ref{figure:Portfolio_risk_red} and \ref{figure:Portfolio_RE}, on the left hand side, we plot the M-SD ratio-ESG score combinations for portfolios belonging to the TEV frontier (red curve) and to the TEV ESG frontier (dashed black line), and, in the histograms on the right hand side, we show the portfolio weights of the MVP, TEV, TEV ESG portfolios for $G=1.5\%$ and $G=4\%$, and B-RR, B-RE benchmark, respectively.
-In both cases, the over-performance target is smaller than $G^*$ and therefore the ESG constraint is binding and allows to reach a lower portfolio variance with respect to the minimization of TEV.
-For each asset, in bracket, we report the M-SD ratio difference with respect to the TEV portfolio for the same ESG score.
+In Figures \ref{figure:Portfolio_risk_red} and \ref{figure:Portfolio_RE}, on the left hand side, we plot the M-SD ratio-ESG score combinations for portfolios belonging to the TEV frontier (red curve) and to the TEV ESG frontier (dashed black line), and, in the histograms on the right hand side, we show the portfolio weights of the MVP, TEV, TEV ESG portfolios for $G=1.5\%$, and B-RR, B-RE benchmark, respectively.
+In both cases, the over-performance target is smaller than $G^*$ and, therefore, the ESG constraint is binding and allows to reach a lower portfolio variance with respect to the minimization of TEV.
+For each asset, in bracket, we report the M-SD ratio difference with respect to the TEV portfolio frontier for the same ESG score.